 Gospel Lesson: From Advent through Pentecost, this lesson will be taken from the portion of the gospel, which witnesses to Jesus’ life and ministry as he makes his way to Jerusalem for his death and resurrection and ascension.
 After Pentecost and Trinity Sunday, the lessons will focus on Jesus’ teachings.
 The lectionary focuses on one of the three synoptic gospels (Matthew, Mark or Luke) for an entire year, using the Gospel of John on occasions or in seasons when it is particularly appropriate.
 In this way, the major portion of one synoptic gospel is read throughout the cycle of the Christian year, with each of the gospels having been read once every three years.

 Sermon: God’s Word is proclaimed, using the day’s biblical text as foundation for addressing the needs, concerns and questions of our day.
 Reformed Christians believe that God speaks to us as readily through the sermon as through scripture read and sung.
-Dr. Anderson is a Christocentric expository preacher, staying close to the biblical texts while proclaiming them in contemporary context, making application for daily living.
+Our church has a strong tradition of Christocentric expository preaching, staying close to the biblical texts while proclaiming them in contemporary context, making application for daily living.
 The sermon may challenge, inform, encourage, comfort, and inspire, but always it will call for deeper commitment to faith and trust in Jesus Christ as Lord and Savior.
 The sermon will conclude either with a prayer asking God for grace to be more Christ-like, or by an acclamation or ascription of praise to God for the gift of his Word.